-Youth train and bus discounts are back: who can get them, how, and for how long
+Youth train and bus discounts are now available: how to get them

 For the third consecutive year, the State approves the 'Young Summer' program aimed at people between 18 and 30 years old.

-The Spanish government has included six options within this program:
+The Spanish government has included six cases within the program Young Summer:

 - A 50% discount, with a maximum of thirty euros per ticket, for long-distance or high-speed commercial services.